 It went largely unnoticed in the New Hampshire game, but the Buffs started two freshmen (both redshirts) on the offensive line: Colby Pursell at center and Jake Moretti at left guard.
-And now for the last four games (UCLA, Arizona State, USC, Washington) another frosh redshirt, William Sherman started at left tackle with Pursell at center.
+And then against UCLA and Arizona State, another frosh redshirt, William Sherman started at left tackle with Pursell at center.
 It's fairly uncommon, though the last time it happened was in 2016, when Tim Lynott started all 14 games at right guard while Aaron Haigler started seven games at right tackle (again, both redshirts).
 Otherwise, you have to go back to 2008 (OG Blake Behrens all 12 games, OT Matt Bahr eight games, redshirts again).
 Between 2008 and 2016, those account for most of the games two frosh have started on the O-line.

-- ► Two freshmen (true or redshirt) have now started 24 total games on the offensive line at Colorado.
+- ► Two freshmen (true or redshirt) have now started 22 total games on the offensive line at Colorado.
 There are four other times two freshmen started on the O-line, two times when all were true frosh: 1991 (OGs Clint Moore and Dolyn Jackson vs. Minnesota) and 2007 (OG Kai Maiava and OT Ryan Miller at Kansas State).
 The other occasions were in 1998, in the opener against Colorado State (C Andre Gurode and RG Victor Rogers) and later that year against Baylor with Rogers at right tackle and Erin Huizingh at left tackle. - ▶ CU has never had three freshmen (in any combination) start a game on the offensive line.